Erikdekamps/kingly_minimal/components/footer-widget/README.md

 ## WCAG Compliance

-- **1.3.1 Info and Relationships (A):** Provides a semantic `<h3>` for each widget in the footer, creating a clear and navigable structure for screen reader users browsing by headings.
+- **2.4.6 Headings and Labels (AA):** Provides a semantic `<h3>` for each widget in the footer, creating a clear and navigable structure for screen reader users browsing by headings.